AudiusProject/audius-protocol/monitoring/README.md

 When present, the `alert_on` value is a comma-delimited list that restricts auto-generating alerts to only Panel Queries with Query Names found in the `alert_on` list.

-When present, the `env` value is a comma-delimited list that restricts auto-generating alerts to only environments found in the `env` list.
+When present, the `envs` value is a comma-delimited list that restricts auto-generating alerts to only environments found in the `envs` list.

 #### Thresholds